Overview

 The only way to avoid getting gonorrhea anywhere in the body is to abstain from oral, anal, or vaginal sex.
 Additionally, avoiding sharing sex toys can help reduce or eliminate the chances of transmitting gonorrhea.
 If you are sexually active, you can reduce your risk of catching gonorrhea by:

-- Using dental dam or condoms every time you have sex, whether vaginal, oral, or anal.
+• Using dental dam or condoms every time you have sex, whether vaginal, oral, or anal.

-It is believed by many that using a mouthwash can help cure gonorrhea.
+People think that using a mouthwash can help cure gonorrhea.
 Although, there isn’t any robust evidence to verify the claim.

 A particular study claimed that mouthwash significantly decreased the number of bacteria causing gonorrhea) on the throat surface but there further.
-More research and studies are required to access this.
+More research and studies are vital to access this.
 Although, antibiotics are a promising cure only.

 Oral gonorrhea vs strep throat